Troy Downing: Personal life

 Downing is a volunteer for the Warriors and Quiet Waters (WQW) Foundation.

+Downing and his wife, Heather, have four children.

 Downing built a vacation home in Big Sky, Montana, in 2000 and moved there full-time in 2009.

 In 2017, Downing was charged with hunting license violations.
 He ultimately pled guilty to two misdemeanor charges, being ordered to pay a $2,110 fine and any court fees.
-Downing and his wife, Heather, have four children.